-Shopping is a battle between consumer’s will to spend less and company’s effort to get more money out of customer’s pockets.
+Shopping is a battle between consumer’s will to spend less and company’s effort to get more money out of customer’s pockets using various marketing strategies, as well as the support of agencies like The Marketing Heaven.
 In this unavoidable battle, the company always wins and there’s nothing you can really do about it.
 They use certain sneaky tricks that bend our mind into spending more.
 However, these aren’t some street magic tricks but instead, are psychological ways in which they push their customers.
 From font size to the tiles on the floor, they use methods which we can’t even think of.
 So next time you find more amount spent on shopping, you know why it happened.

 1. Dropping The Currency Sign